C Corp

 What is an C Corp?

 When you decide to incorporate your business, one option for formation is a C Corp.
-A C Corp is the most common type of corporation in the United States because it allows a business owner unlimited growth potential and attractive tax benefits.
+A C Corp is a common type of corporation in the United States because it allows a business owner unlimited shareholders and attractive tax benefits.

-A C Corp is similar to an S Corp or an LLC in that it offers liability protection for its owners.
+A C Corp is like an S Corp or an LLC in that it offers liability protection for its owners.
 A C Corp is considered a separate entity from the owners, so an owner’s personal assets are protected in the event of a lawsuit against the company.

 The biggest difference between a C Corp and an S Corp or LLC is the tax structure.
 C Corps are subject to federal corporate taxes which leads to a situation of “double taxing”.
-This may make a C Corp sound unappealing, however, C Corps also benefit from many tax advantages that are not available to S Corps or LLCs.
+This may make a C Corp sound unappealing, however, C Corps also benefit from other tax advantages that are not available to S Corps or LLCs, such as the ability to carry profits and losses forward and backwards, which can help offset income in other years.

 A C Corp must follow certain requirements although they are far less regulated than an S Corp.
 Some of these requirements include: